rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 >Example:
 > <CITE>Corregida y emendada en esta segunda impression / por el padre Iuan de Salas de la Compañia de Iesus, con indices y sumarios copiosissimos de nueuo corregidos</CITE>

-<a name="3.23.32.2">3.23.32.2</a> If the phrase does not name a person or corporate body, transcribe it as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) or as part of the first statement of responsibility relating to the edition, as appropriate.
+<a name="3.23.32.2">3.23.32.2</a> If the phrase does not name a person or corporate body, transcribe it as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) or as part of the first statement of responsibility relating to edition, as appropriate.

 >Example:
 >Designation of edition: <CITE>The fourth edition, corrected in conformity with the rules of H.T.
 1834, and the decisions thereon</CITE>